webrunners/FunctionalExtensions/README.md

 var none = Option.Some<string>(null); // the result is None<string>
 ```
 #### Extraction of the value from an instance of Option
+The extraction of the value should be easy but safe.
+It is supposed to be made difficult to extract the value when it is null (in case of ``None``) to prevent any kind of NullReferenceExceptions.
+Also the consumer should be forced to handle both cases of an exisitng value (Some) and non-existing value (None).
+(This concept is close to pattern matching from FP, e.g. F#.)

 The value can be retrieved by calling the ``Match`` method.
 This method has the following signature:
 ``TResult Match<TResult>(Func<T, TResult> onSome, Func<TResult> onNone)`` or in F# notation: ``((T -> TResult)*(unit -> TResult)) -> TResult``

+This
 ```c#
 Option.Some(49.9m)
     .Match(